1966

 1996

-June 22– iD releases Quake in NA.
-Influential for being one of the first fully polygonal games, standardizing mouse-look and WASD keyboard movement and online competitive and cooperative multiplayer.
+June 22 – id releases Quake in NA.
+Influential for being one of the first fully polygonal games, standardizing mouse-look, WASD keyboard movement, and online competitive and competitive multiplayer.

-- Super Mario 64 releases in NA.
-Game defines movement and camera in three-dimensional world.
+• Super Mario 64 releases in NA.
+The game defines movement and camera in three-dimensional world.

 1997

-August 31– Squaresoft releases Final Fantasy 7 in NA.
-Increased interest in cinematic videogames.
+August 31 Squaresoft releases Final Fantasy 7 in NA.
+Popularizes Japanese role playing games globally and increases interest in cinematic videogames.

 Sony releases the Dual Shock controller for the PlayStation in Japan.
 First large-scale dual analog control and dedicated force feedback.